stockphrase/no-silo/content/courses/writing-2/student-skills.md

 # What should students be able to do?

-Some years ago historian William Cronon asked "What does it mean to be a liberally educated person?"
-Cronon answers his own query by elaborating [ten characteristics of the "liberally educated" person](https://www.williamcronon.net/writing/only_connect.html).
+Many years ago historian William Cronon asked "What does it mean to be a liberally educated person?"
+Answering his own query, Cronon elaborates [ten characteristics of the "liberally educated" person](https://www.williamcronon.net/writing/only_connect.html).
 It's a really good list.
 You should read it.

 Here is my own list, focusing on competencies and skills in the rhetorical arts: